 Jehan Patterson is a litigation counsel based in the firm’s Washington, D.C. office and a member of the firm’s White Collar & Regulatory Defense Group.
-Her practice focuses on advising the firm’s financial institutional clients on matters related to consumer finance law and enforcement.
-She has represented individuals and entities before the Consumer Financial Protection Bureau (CFPB), the Federal Trade Commission (FTC), and the Securities and Exchange Commission (SEC).
+Her practice focuses on advising and representing banks, nonbank financial institutions, businesses, and individuals on matters related to consumer finance regulatory compliance and enforcement by multiple state and federal regulators, leveraging her extensive experience as a civil litigator, trial lawyer, and government enforcement attorney.

-Prior to her time at the CFPB, Ms. Patterson was a staff attorney at a public interest law firm where she represented clients in impact litigation concerning, among other issues, government transparency, open records, access to courts, data privacy, class actions, workers’ rights, constitutional claims, and Administrative Procedure Act challenges.
-Ms. Patterson was an associate at Debevoise earlier in her career before going on to serve as a law clerk to Judge Anne E. Thompson in the U.S. District Court of New Jersey.
+Prior to her time at the CFPB, Ms. Patterson was a staff attorney at a public interest law firm where she represented clients in impact litigation concerning, among other issues, the Freedom of Information Act (FOIA), access to courts, data privacy, class actions, workers’ rights, constitutional claims, and Administrative Procedure Act challenges.
+Ms. Patterson was an associate at Debevoise earlier in her career before serving as a law clerk to Judge Anne E. Thompson in the U.S. District Court of New Jersey.
 She also worked at another international law firm and a non-profit agency representing clients in residential foreclosure actions and in affirmative litigation against lenders and mortgage servicers.

-Ms. Patterson received her B.A. from Brown University and her J.D. from New York University School of Law.
+Ms. Patterson received her B.A. magna cum laude from Brown University and her J.D. cum laude from New York University School of Law.